 Kewanee, TGH Graduate

-1,720 reported using the skills they gained in TGH to access job searching resources
+68% of graduates have used the tools and skills they gained through TGH for accessing job searching resources

 Courses & Community Partners

-Over the past five years we have served 22,000 youth and adult learners and distributed 14,500 new computers in communities across Greater Boston.
+Over the past five years we have served 22,000 youth and adult learners and distributed 14,500 new computers.